 Dental sealants are one way of sealing teeth to prevent cavities.
 This very thin flowable resin coating is used to smooth the chewing surfaces of the teeth, specifically the molars near the back of the mouth.
 The molars are known for having a lot of pits and crevices where food can get stuck and make it challenging to keep the teeth clean.
-With dental sealants, this area is smoothed out, making it harder for food to stay on the surface and therefore protect the teeth from cavities.
+This area is smoothed out with dental sealants, making it harder for food to stay on the surface and therefore, protect the teeth from cavities.

 What are the benefits of having a preventative sealant?

-- Many young children may struggle to effectively brush their teeth, putting them at a high risk of experiencing cavities and tooth demineralization by bacteria that penetrates the deep pits and fissures of permanent molars that start erupting at the age of 6, therefore they are referred to as six year old molars!
+Many young children may struggle to brush their teeth effectively.
+This puts them at a high risk of experiencing cavities and tooth demineralization by bacteria penetrating the deep pits and fissures of permanent molars that start erupting at the age of 6; therefore, they are referred to as 6-year-old molars!
 Placing a dental sealant over the teeth offers one other step to protecting the smile of a young kid with a tiny mouth that makes it more challenging to get back to the end of the arches.
-It’s almost impossible to remove the plaque and food debris from those tiny crevices since they are sometimes smaller than the dimension of a tooth brush bristle.
-Therefore it’s the standard of dental care as a preventative measure to place sealants on all permanent molars as soon as they are erupted in the mouth and before the teeth are contaminated with bacteria and their subsequent staining.
-Obviously it makes it a lot easier for children to remove food particles from their adult back molars in their tiny mouths.
+It’s almost impossible to remove the plaque and food debris from those tiny crevices since they are sometimes smaller than the dimension of a toothbrush bristle.
+Therefore, as a preventative measure, it’s the standard of dental care to place sealants on all permanent molars as soon as they erupt in the mouth and before the teeth are contaminated with bacteria and subsequent staining.
+It makes it a lot easier for children to remove food particles from their adult back molars in their tiny mouths.
 For some adults at a higher risk of developing cavities, such as those with dry mouth, dental sealants may also be used to protect the teeth.

 What do dental sealants feel like?